kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * There is full support for reading Zimit classic (and preliminary support for Zimit 2) archives in the PWA and Electron apps (also modern NWJS app, but see **Known Issues** below), and legacy support in the older UWP app.
 If your browser cannot use the full support, it will fall back to legacy support and/or very limited support in Restricted mode.
 * The app natively supports dark mode for Wikimedia, Gutenberg and Stack Exchange ZIMs (see Configuration).
 For Zimit archives in particular, we recommend you try the new DarkReader plugin (you can enable this from Configuration in ServiceWorker mode only).
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print.
 Printing works best with Wikimedia ZIMs.
-* You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (not available in every mode, see option in Configuration).
+* You can open a new browsable window by middle-clicking, ctrl-clicking or long-pressing an article link (not available in every mode, see option in Configuration).
 * There is support for Full-Screen mode in most browsers and frameworks, and orientation locking in some mobile browsers (e.g. Android).
 * Electron versions of the app (and the PWA) now support Full-Text searching.
 * You can open the ZIM's article index by typing a space in the search box.
 Sometimes you may need to search the URL index instead: to open this, type **_space /_** (a space followed by a forward slash) in the search box.
 In older ZIMs, you will find articles under the `A/` namespace and images under the `I/` namespace, but in newer ZIMs almost all content is under the `C/` namesapce.